 6. How would the proposal be likely to increase demands on transportation or public services and utilities?
 The proposal is not likely to increase demands on the above.

-Proposed measures to reduce or respond to such demand(s) are: The proposal may decrease transportation demands because healthy foods will be available in residential neighborhoods reducing the need to drive.
+Proposed measures to reduce or respond to such demand(s) are: None.

 7. Identify, if possible, whether the proposal may conflict with local, state, or federal laws or requirements for the protection of the environment.
 None known